-Inviting investors to the country, Prime Minister Narendra Modi on Wednesday said that innovation came to the rescue during Covid as he highlighted India’s major benefits for both investors and innovators.
+On Wednesday, Prime Minister Narendra Modi invited investors to the country on Wednesday said that innovation came to the rescue during Covid as he highlighted India’s major benefits for investors and innovators.

-Delivering his keynote address at the 5th edition of VivaTech, one of the largest digital and start-up events in Europe, he said: “Covid-19 put many of our conventional methods to test.
+Delivering his keynote address at the 5th edition of VivaTech, one of Europe’s largest digital and start-up events, he said: “Covid-19 put many of our conventional methods to test.
 However, it was an innovation that came to the rescue.
 By innovation, I refer to Innovation before the pandemic.
 Innovation during the pandemic.”

 When I speak about innovation before the pandemic, I refer to the pre-existing advances which helped us during the pandemic.
 Digital technology helped us cope, connect, comfort and console.
 Through digital media, we could work, talk with our loved ones and help others,” he said.